maxint-rd/TM16xx/README.md

 - OneButton multi-state buttons: https://github.com/mathertel/OneButton
 - Adafruit GFX library: https://github.com/adafruit/Adafruit-GFX-Library
 - Adafruit GFX documentation: https://learn.adafruit.com/adafruit-gfx-graphics-library
+- Matrix transposition used in TM1638QYF: https://www.chessprogramming.org/Flipping_Mirroring_and_Rotating#Anti-Diagonal

 ## New in this library
 Original library functionality:
 - Support for the TM1638 and TM1640, including common anode TM1638 module;
 - Helper methods for displaying numbers in decimal, hexadecimal and binary;
 - Support for multiple chained TM1638 and for TM1638 in inverted position;
-- Support for dimming the display and LEDs;
-- Support for writing text;
+- Support for dimming the display and LEDs and for for writing text;
 - Reading simultaneous button presses on TM1638;

 Added library functionality: